ScratchSpace/cmdchk/README.rst

 the constructor programatically, or specified in the configuration file (you cannot specify the configuration files in the configuration file).

+The configuration files are JSON formatted object, and may contain the keys "user" (a string), "port" (an int), and "log_location" (a string).
+You may specify multiple files to pull configuration from, which will be parsed in order.
+Setting from files parsed later will override earlier settings.

-When run as just the server, the defaults are to listen on port 9200, drop privileges to nobody and log to the console.
+When run as just the server, the default settings are to listen on port 9200, drop privileges to nobody and log to the console.
 It will read no other configuration files unless told to.

-When run as the wrapper, it will log to /var/log/appsrvchk/appsrvchk.log and read /etc/appsrvchk.cfg.
+When run as the wrapper, it will log to /var/log/appsrvchk/appsrvchk.log and read /etc/appsrvchk.cfg, otherwise acting as above.

 License
 -------